|Irish recruiting poster|

 Died not for flag, nor King, nor Emperor,

 But for a dream, born in a herdsmen shed,

 And for the secret Scripture of the poor.

-Kettle envisions his daughter asking about him and about his motivations for leaving her so long ago to die fighting for Britain in a war that wasn’t popular in Ireland.
+Kettle envisions his daughter's questions about her father and his motivations for leaving her to die fighting for Britain in a war that wasn’t popular in Ireland.
 Anticipating that others will try to twist his motivations to suit their agendas, he composes his personal answer to his daughter-of-the-future in the second half of the poem, shaping beauty and meaning out of a war that offered little of either.